nus-cs2103-AY2324S2/ip/docs/README.md

 1. Download the `.jar` file from [here](https://github.com/yisiox/ip/releases).
 2. Open a terminal in the directory which you saved the `.jar` file, then run
    1. `java -jar earl.jar` for GUI mode.
-   2. `java -jar earl.jar nogui` for TUI mode.
+   2. `java -jar earl.jar nogui` for CLI mode.

 ## Quick Reference